 • alcohol: 12.0%

 Wine lovers with a sweet tooth might also enjoy a sweet and sweet pairing.
-French Gewürztraminer, for instance, from the Alsace region, is an excellent wine for this purpose.
-It’s medium-bodied with subtle spicy and bitter notes.
+French Gewürztraminer from the Alsace region, for instance, is an excellent wine for this purpose.
+It is medium-bodied with subtle spicy and bitter notes.

 Trimbach Gewürztraminer 2017